 But every printed page of paper comes at a cost.
-Not only do paper costs cut into the university budget, but so does ink, toner, and energy.
+Not only do paper costs cut into the university budget, but so do ink, toner, and energy.
 Additionally, printer maintenance and repair can siphon away time that IT professionals could spend on more strategic, higher-impact work.

 Managed print services solve this problem by turning print equipment into an expense-based service, rather than a capital-based investment.
 Under a managed service contract, a university may choose to pay a predictable fixed rate for its print needs according to the number of users who have access to imaging equipment.